-Official charger and cable combo
+Official cable and charger combo

 Not a fan of third-party offerings?
 Well in that case, Samsung's own 45W wall charger and USB-C to USB-C cable combo is going to be perfect for your Galaxy S22 smartphone(s).
-While it's ideal for phones, it might not charge bigger devices such as laptops at high speeds, so make sure you keep that in mind before picking one up.
+While it's ideal for phones, it might not charge bigger devices such as laptops at high speeds, so make sure you keep that in mind before you pick one up.

 The best Galaxy S22 cables need special e-marking chips

 If you want to take advantage of super-fast charging speeds for your Samsung Galaxy S22, Galaxy S22+, or Galaxy S22 Ultra, you need a Power Delivery (PD) charger that also supports the Programmable Power Supply (PPS) standard.
 Apart from that, you'll also need a special e-marked cable that has an integrated chip that allows it to negotiate the best charging power output with the smartphone.
 Finding e-marked cables in the 60W range can be a tad difficult since you can make Power Delivery (PD) charging cables up to 3A (with a maximum of 60W output) without e-marker chips, but 5A (with 100W output) cables have to have them, so they're your surefire bet for the Galaxy S22 series smartphones.
 When combined with the best Samsung Galaxy S22 chargers, they'll give you charging speeds that will make the S22's top-tier user experience even better.

 Anker's 643 USB-C to USB-C cable gets our top vote as it's durable, reliable, and lets you charge a wide array of devices.
 The fact that it's available in a wide range of cool colors means that you might just be able to get one that goes perfectly well with the shade of S22 you have (or plan on buying!).